On sets of linear forms of maximal complexity: Concluding remark

 \section{Concluding remark}

-Even though, if the degree and the height of the ``annihilating'' polynomial $P$ from the proof of Lemma~\ref{lem: transcendence} can be reduced, the entries of $\Omega$ in Theorem~\ref{t: th1} remain double exponential in $N$.
-Of course it would be interesting to find an example, it it exists, that is only polynomial in the matrix size.
+Even though, if the degree and the height of the ``annihilating'' polynomial $P$ from the proof of Lemma~\ref{lem: transcendence} can be reduced, in our approach, the entries of $\Omega$ in Theorem~\ref{thm: main} remain double exponential in $N$.
+Of course it would be interesting to find an explicit example that is only exponential in the matrix size, whose existence is shown in Theorem~\ref{thm: non-eff} below.
 However, it is to be expected that this challenge requires a different approach.